 This 'Acceptable Use Policy', defines the purposes for which a Councillor cannot use their web pages.
 In summary these are:

-- using the site in an abusive or hateful manner.
+- and using the site in an abusive or hateful manner.

 Further details are given below.